 The more responses we get, the more confident we can be in the statistical viability of the results.
 Plus, for this survey, the level of response will influence how we can slice the data to give demographic-based views.
 For example – and these are plucked from my imagination, they’re not facts – that intelligent automation adoption is relatively higher in the Middle East.
 Or that enterprise service management adoption has been accelerated in North America.
 Or that Europe could follow Asia’s lead on employee experience management.

 We all have so much to benefit from when industry statistics are created and shared.
-For this survey, not only will there be the most content-packed report that ITSM.tools has ever created, but there’ll also be supplementary blogs and articles that dig even deeper into the statistics to offer further insights and guidance.
+For this survey, not only will there be the most content-packed report that ITSM.tools has ever created, but there’ll also be supplementary state of service management blogs and articles that dig even deeper into the statistics to offer further insights and guidance.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.